-At least once every 24 months during the term of the HAP contract, the PHA must inspect a random sample consisting of at least 20 percent of the contract units in each building to determine if the contract units and the premises are maintained in accordance with HQS.
+At least once every 24 months during the term of the HAP contract (or at least triennially for small rural PHAs), the PHA must inspect a random sample consisting of at least 20 percent of the contract units in each building to determine if the contract units and the premises are maintained in accordance with NSPIRE.
 Turnover inspections are not counted toward meeting this inspection requirement.

-The PHA will inspect a random sample of at least 20% of the contract units in each building at least once every 24 months to determine if the contract units and the premises are maintained in accordance with HQS.
+The PHA will inspect a random sample of at least 20% of the contract units in each building at least once every 24 months to determine if the contract units and the premises are maintained in accordance with NSPIRE.